 3. Be supportive of your friend:

-a.
-Don’t judge her or her choices.
-And don’t bad-mouth her abuser.
+- Don’t judge her or her choices.
+Don’t bad-mouth her abuser.
 When you speak badly about him, she may feel like she needs to defend him to you.

 Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up…though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.